segdeha/blog/posts/dont-look-back.md

   "keywords": "freelancing",
   "created_date": "2007-01-08 23:23:23",
   "short_url": "http://ahedg.es/10",
+  "background_image": "/blog/assets/img/arena-rock.jpg",
   "published": true
 }

 ========

 Driving to work this morning, Boston’s [arena rock](http://en.wikipedia.org/wiki/Arena_rock) classic [Don’t Look Back](http://phobos.apple.com/WebObjects/MZStore.woa/wa/viewAlbum?playlistId=15959587&s=143441&i=62434129) came on the radio.
 I broke into a grin, thinking about how much my life has changed in the last few weeks.
-I have so much to look forward to for 2007.
+I have so much to look forward to in 2007.
 The whole freelance thing got a big boost tonight.
 I think this is going to be a great year.

 ========